-Evacuation devices help to safely evacuate people with a disability or mobility impairment from a building in case of emergency.
-Common evacuation devices include: evacuation chairs, sheets and sleds.
+Stairway Evacuation Devices help to safely evacuate people with mobility impairments including a disability, pregnancy or a medical condition from a building in case of an emergency.
+Common evacuation devices include evacuation chairs, sheets and sleds.

-Buildings are becoming more accessible, with people of all abilities working in these environments.
-But organisations need to remember that in emergency situations, such as fires or floods, everyone in the building has to be evacuated safely.
+Whilst buildings are becoming more accessible for people of all abilities working in these environments. organisations need to remember that in emergency situations, such as fires or floods, everyone in the building has to be evacuated safely.

 Evacuation devices are suitable for a variety of organisations, including:

 Evacuation chairs are the most common type of evacuation device for people with mobility impairment.
 They are particularly useful for people who are wheelchair-dependent and unable to exit a building via the stairs.

 Evacuation chair technology has significantly improved in recent years; the chairs are simpler to use and are more ergonomic for both evacuee and assistant.
 They are foldable, compact and can be used in new or existing buildings with minimal impacts on the building as they can be stored in a cupboard or on a wall-mounted bracket.

 Belted skid tracks allow the operator to easily control the speed of descent and adjustable safety straps secure the evacuee during transport.